 There’s a famous Clapton anecdote; you’ve probably heard it recently.
 Slowhand was said to have been asked, ‘What’s it like to be the best guitar player alive?’
 To which he responded, “I don’t know, ask Prince.”

 But did he ever actually say that?
 Well, no, he didn’t.
-But the fact a completely fabricated quote (that’s also been attributed to Hendrix on Rory Gallagher) has been widely accepted speaks volumes about Prince Rogers Nelson, whose sudden death on 21 April, aged 57, shocked the world.
+But the fact a completely fabricated quote (that’s also been attributed to Hendrix on Rory Gallagher) has been widely accepted speaks volumes about Prince Rogers Nelson, whose sudden death, aged 57, shocked the world.

 In response, Clapton would pay real tribute to the late legend for pulling him out of depression in 1984, when he saw Purple Rain and was instantly re-inspired.
 Many were introduced to him by the title track, but the few interviews he gave rarely focused on his musicianship, especially a guitar approach that brought a remarkable Hendrix fire to his facets of James Brown funk and Little Richard showmanship.